kocohub/korean-hate-speech/README.md

 ## References

 If you find this dataset useful, feel free to cite our publication [BEEP!
-Korean Corpus of Online News Comments for Toxic Speech Detection]():
+Korean Corpus of Online News Comments for Toxic Speech Detection](https://arxiv.org/abs/2005.12503) which is accepted in [SocialNLP@ACL 2020](https://sites.google.com/site/socialnlp2020):
 ```
 @inproceedings{moon2020beep,
   title={BEEP!
 Korean Corpus of Online News Comments for Toxic Speech Detection},